gregbkr/myapp-demo-ecs/README.md

 - Cloud: AWS
 - [ECS](https://aws.amazon.com/ecs): container orchestrator (on 2 availability zones for redundancy)
 - [ECR](https://aws.amazon.com/ecr): container registry to store hello image
-- App: a simple hello world in nodejs (folder `hello`)
+- App: a simple hello world in Nodejs (folder `hello`)
-- Code source: github
+- Code source: Github
 - Deployment: [CloudFormation](https://aws.amazon.com/cloudformation) describe all component to be deployed.
 One command line will setup
-- CI/CD: [Codepipeline](https://aws.amazon.com/codepipeline) to buid and deploy the container in ECS the infra and return an url to access the application.
+- CI/CD: [CodePipeline](https://aws.amazon.com/codepipeline) to build and deploy the container in ECS the infra and return an url to access the application.